 Agricultural Land Reserve

 Niagara Escarpment Plan - preliminary

 Québec City - announced

-The Ganaraska report published in 1944 was the first study to include
+The Ganaraska report (1944) was the first study to include

-the components of a modern day greenbelt plan (forests,
+the components of a modern day greenbelt plan (including forests,

 Greenbelts provides enormous benefits